HappyValleyIO/koil/docs/docs/deploy/heroku.md

 Alright!
 Now go make a cup of coffee while the CI build runs.
 Springboard has a longer build than a base Spring Boot project, but we promise it's worth it.
 Right now GitHub is running unit, integration and feature tests on the back-end and has kicked off Cypress to test your front-end.
-Once it's done you should see something like this:
+Once it's done, you should see something like this:

 [![pull request with deployment](images/github-pull-request-review-created.png)](images/github-pull-request-review-created.png)

-Click the `View dpeloyment` button and...
+Click the `View deployment` button and...
 Ta-da!

 [![pull request with deployment](images/review-app-deployed.png)](images/review-app-deployed.png)

 Our review app is live!
-This has it's own Heroku Postgres instance spun up so we can play around with it without impacting a shared database.
+This has its own Heroku Postgres instance spun up, so we can play around with it without impacting a shared database.

 ### Step 5: Merging to master and deploying to production

-Now that we've done some QA on our review app, we'll merge the pull request and deploy to production.
+Now we've done some QA on our review app, we'll merge the pull request and deploy to production.
 Normally, this is where a teammate would review our change, but for now we can safely click the `Merge` button and carry on solo.

 Upon merging the pull request, the review app instance will be spun down - saving us some money/free dyno hours.
 At this point you can head back to the heroku pipeline to view the deploy logs.